 RISKS OF SURGERY

-Most of the time, a cochlear implant is a safe surgery.
+A cochlear implant is a relatively safe surgery.
 However, all surgeries pose some risks.
 Common risks include:

-These are problems are rare now that the surgery can be done through only a small cut.
+These are quite uncommon now that the surgery is performed through a small surgical cut.

 Less common complications include: